FiditeNemini/z-image-turbo-mlx/WALKTHROUGH-DOCUMENTATION.md

 - **Lower weights for subtle effects**: Use 0.2-0.3 to add hints of another style
 - **Test with quick generates**: Use LeMiCa "fast" mode to quickly test merge results
 - **Save good blends**: Once you find a good mix, the merged model is permanent
+- **Export for sharing**: Select PyTorch format to share your merge on Hugging Face
+- **Use in ComfyUI**: Select ComfyUI format for a single-file checkpoint compatible with ComfyUI workflows

 #### Memory Considerations